sugarlabs/sugar-docs/src/gtk3-porting-guide.md

 seen in [this
 commit.](https://github.com/sugarlabs/hello-world/commit/508e1c518b56cbde5508e560c8a2ff38a3518583)

+## Problems

+Several common problems arise during a port.

-#### Simple example on creating a toolbar
+### Simple example on creating a toolbar

-One of Sugar's activity most unique user interface includes the toolbar.
+A Sugar Activity has a toolbar.
 These are the relevant modules required to create a simple toolbar containing the activity button and the stop button.

 ```python